-By: Fredrick Pausch, County Engineers Association of Ohio Executive Director
+By: Fredrick Pausch, former County Engineers Association of Ohio Executive Director

 If you want to quickly grasp the current proposal in Washington to increase the weight limits on shipping trucks, your first stop should be the zoo.

 There, you could set your sights on the giant of the savanna, an adult elephant — all 5½ tons of him.
 Now imagine the weight of that elephant being added to the load of an 18-wheeler that you’ll pass on your way home with your family.

 If certain shippers get their way, this soon could be the reality on the already-strained roads and bridges in my home state of Ohio and across the United States.
 Special interest groups are pushing for the current highway reauthorization bill to include an increase in the federal limit on truck weight to 91,000 pounds from the current maximum, 80,000 pounds.

 The ramifications of this in all 50 states would be enormous and the numbers are certainly not on the side of those wanting heavier trucks.
 If a 14% load increase is allowed, we’ll see the rapid deterioration of our already-frayed infrastructure, damage that will ultimately force taxpayers to foot the bill at a time when they’re already subsidizing these heavy trucks.

 A U.S. Department of Transportation study has shown that taxpayers already pony up 20% of the cost of highway damage caused by trucks weighing 80,000 pounds.
 Should that limit increase to 91,000 pounds, the taxpayer burden would grow to 50%.
 It’s a simple matter of engineering: If you put more weight on roads, they have to be repaired and upgraded sooner.